lifthrasiir/angolmois/INTERNALS.md

 Angolmois 2.0 beta 1 is being developed as of February 2013.
 This is mainly a feature-complete, stable release candidate for 2.0 final.
 It is expected that beta 1 will be released as final without much change.
+Important changes
+include:

+* Dropped support of consecutive long notes.
+(Issue #15)

 BMS Support Status